mpdivecha/Advanced-Lane-Detection/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I have used color and gradient thresholds to generate a binary image.
-The various threshold functions are in [](submission-code.ipynb#Various-transforms) with the main threshold pipeline in `threshold()`  Within this function, I first generate a binary image obtained by thresholding the x, y gradient maps as well as the gradient magnitude and direction maps.
+The various threshold functions are in [here](submission-code.ipynb#Various-transforms) with the main threshold pipeline in `threshold()`  Within this function, I first generate a binary image obtained by thresholding the x, y gradient maps as well as the gradient magnitude and direction maps.
 I convert the original image to HLS color space and threshold the S channel.
 I finally combine these two threshold images to obtain the resulting binary image.
 Here's an example of my output for this step:

 ![alt text][image3]